RedbudCoop/Redbud-Constitution/constitution/redbud_constitution.md

 Note: The President is the individual ultimately responsible for the activities of the house as a whole.
 At times, the police demand that a person step forward to take responsibility for any loud gatherings (and risk arrest if the problem    isn’t solved).<sup>9</sup> This is the President's responsibility.

-The compensation for the office of President: no house job, no cooking, fall HIP, 1/4 off rent of a single room<sup>10</sup>.
+The compensation for the office of President: no house job, no cooking, fall HIP, and 6.3% of rent for a single Cornell dorm room.<sup>10</sup>.
 The President is elected for a semester.

 ## House Managers
 The role of House Managers (HMs) is to ensure that Von Cramm Hall is maintained as a clean, well-running facility.
 This includes, but is not limited to, responsibility for: